chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/data.md

 }
 ```

-We have the store implemented, we need to take a couple of steps before connecting it to our app.

-We're going to update our `TaskListComponent` to read data from the store, but first we're going to move our presentational version to a new file called `pure-task-list.component.ts`, (renaming the `selector` to `app-pure-task-list`) which will be later wrapped in a container.
+Then we'll update our `TaskListComponent` to read data from the store.
+First, let's move our existing presentational version to the file `src/app/components/pure-task-list.component.ts` and wrap it with a container.

 In `src/app/components/pure-task-list.component.ts`:

 ```diff:title=src/app/components/pure-task-list.component.ts
 import { Component, Input, Output, EventEmitter } from '@angular/core';
 import { Task } from '../models/task.model';
 @Component({